snotskie/ttrpg/md/index.md

 The following pages describe the **Stats** used in *Humanity, Blessed*, known collectively as **the H's of Humanity**.
 Your GM may add an additional one as well.

 Your first task is to decide **which Stat your character is best at**.
+You can find a **Character Sheet** at the end of this book to help you track your choices.

 As you do, begin to think about the story your character takes on in your mind. **Why are they good at this and not at that?** Why is one important to them and not the other?
 What are they trying to improve?
 What do they like getting help from others on?